 Bronner’s Christmas Wonderland

 Not exactly one of the best things to do in Saginaw, but nearby in Frankenmuth, just 20 minutes away.
-If you’re a fan of the festive winter season, then Saginaw is surprisingly the perfect place to pick all year round.
+If you’re a fan of the festive winter season, Saginaw is surprisingly the perfect place to pick all year round.
 Bronner’s is the world’s largest Christmas store in Frankenmuth near Saginaw.